Ojo wants to be the electric scooter for commuters, but it’s not there yet

 Commuting in a busy city like San Francisco can be annoying — between all the cars, bikes, Boosted Boards and other electric gizmos zipping and weaving through lanes.
 The Ojo Electric scooter, while it might help with your personal traffic woes, won’t do much to help reduce the overall annoyance commuters experience.

-The Ojo is designed to be an alternative mode of transportation for when you’re traveling too far to bike and too close to drive, Ojo Electric Co-founder and President Dale Seiden told me.
-It goes up to 20mph and can travel 25 miles on a single charge.
+The Ojo is designed to be an alternative mode of transportation for when you’re traveling too far to bike and too close to drive, Ojo Electric co-founder and president Dale Seiden told me.
+It goes up to 20 mph and can travel 25 miles on a single charge.

 It’s also legal to ride in the bike lane, but cyclists might not be too happy to see you.
 And I say that from experience.
-There I was in the bike lane, minding my own business while bumping some Kendrick Lamar (the Ojo has a good set of speakers on board), and the next thing I know, I hear some aggressive bell dinging.
+There I was in the bike lane, minding my own business while bumping some Kendrick Lamar (the Ojo has a good set of speakers on board) and the next thing I know, I hear some aggressive bell dinging.
 I calmly turn around to see someone on their bike, screaming, “You’re not supposed to have your scooter in the bike lane!”

 They were wrong and I was right (clearly), but I don’t blame them for thinking I wasn’t supposed to be there.
-In San Francisco, scooters that go over 20mph are not allowed in the bike lane, but there was no way for them, or anyone else, to know that.
+In San Francisco, scooters that go over 20 mph are not allowed in the bike lane, but there was no way for them, or anyone else, to know that.

 Other than the severe shade I experienced, I had a great time on the Ojo.
 It’s sturdy, the Bluetooth speakers sound great, it can get up hills — slowly but surely — and it’s fun to ride.
 The Ojo is also super easy to charge with a retractable cord that plugs into any standard power outlet.